velicast/dress-graph/docs/theory/family.md

 **Complexity:** $\mathcal{O}(\text{Motif Extraction}) + \mathcal{O}(I \cdot |\text{Motifs}|)$.
 For motifs such as 4-cycles or $K_4$ cliques in sparse graphs, this is often faster than Original-DRESS.

 **Expressiveness:** All experiments below use the $K_4$ clique motif.
-Since 3-WL provably cannot distinguish SRGs with identical parameters, each successful distinction demonstrates that Motif-DRESS empirically distinguishes specific graph pairs that 3-WL cannot.
+The specific SRG pairs tested below are known to be indistinguishable by 3-WL; each successful distinction therefore demonstrates that Motif-DRESS empirically exceeds 3-WL on these instances.

 - **Rook vs. Shrikhande:** Successfully distinguishes this pair of SRGs with parameters $(16, 6, 2, 2)$.
 The Rook graph ($K_4 \square K_4$) contains $K_4$ cliques while the Shrikhande graph does not, so the $K_4$-neighbourhood sizes differ per edge.
 - **Chang Graphs:** Distinguishes 5 of the 6 pairwise comparisons among the four SRGs with parameters $(28, 12, 6, 4)$: T(8), Chang-1, Chang-2, and Chang-3.
 The only failure is T(8) vs. Chang-3, which share identical $K_4$-neighbourhood structure (all edges have the same $K_4$ count).